Last Updated on September 2, 2023 by Joanne Harper

 Hermit crabs enjoy eating mealworms because they provide taste, protein, and calcium.
 Put some mealworms into a bowl, whole or chopped.

-As with all insects, thawed mealworms can be fed to hermit crabs 1-2 times per week.
+As with all insects, thawed mealworms can be fed to hermit crabs 1-2 times weekly.

 Do Hermit Crabs Eat Crickets?

 Hermit crabs will enjoy crunching through the tough exoskeleton of crickets (Grylloidea), but they must only be fed frozen (thawed) pre-killed crickets.

 Crickets from a yard may have consumed pesticides or herbicides.
 In addition, crickets’ rapid, skittish movements may frighten hermit crabs.

 Many hermit crabs enjoy eating earthworms (Lumbricus terrestris) because they’re juicy and meaty.
 A feeding frenzy will ensue if you offer a small bowl of earthworms to hermit crabs.

 Don’t just dig up earthworms from the yard, as they may have crawled through fertilizer, pesticide, bacteria, fungi, or other pathogens.
 Again, buy earthworms from a pet store.

 Earthworms may dig into the substrate, ruining any tunnels made by hermit crabs.
 Also, hermit crabs must compete for space under the substrate, causing avoidable distress.